-Figure 7 (below) presents the differences in the proportions of ethnic minority representation among B&A staff across contract level and different types of university.
+Figure 7 (below) presents the differences in the proportions of ethnic minority representation among Business and Management studies staff across contract level and different types of university.

-Figure 7. - FTE All Academic Staff in B&A Studies by Ethnicity, Contract Level, and University Type, 2018/19 permanent or fixed-term contracts.
-There were, however, higher proportions of staff from ethnic minorities among those on atypical contracts.
+Figure 7. - FTE All Academic Staff in B&M Studies by Ethnicity, Contract Level, and University Type, 2018/19

 Focusing in on Business and Management studies, there was, again, a greater level of diversity than across the broader UK and HEI labour markets.
 In B&M studies, 5% of all academic staff identified as Black, 17% as Asian, 2% as Mixed, and 3% as being from an 'Other' ethnic group.
-These proportions staff from ethnic minorities were consistent both for all staff combined, and for regular staff on
+These proportions of staff from ethnic minority groups were consistent both for all staff combined, and for regular staff on permanent or fixed-term contracts.
+There were, however, higher proportions of staff from ethnic minority groups among those on atypical contracts.

 These numbers were higher than in most other academic cost centres.
-28% of Business and Management studies academic staff were from ethnic minorities, compared to 18% in all academic cost centres combined, and 16% in the social sciences combined.
-Only six academic cost centres had a higher proportion of FTE academic staff from ethnic minorities, and these were all different engineering fields.
+28% of Business and Management studies academic staff were from ethnic minority groups, compared to 18% in all academic cost centres combined, and 16% in the social sciences combined.
+Only six academic cost centres had a higher proportion of FTE academic staff from ethnic minority groups, and these were all different engineering fields.
 B&M also had the highest number and proportion of Black academic staff across all cost centres at UK universities.

-Despite the greater level of diversity in Business and Management studies as a whole, our analysis also found a significant decrease in the numbers of staff from ethnic minorities from the lower level contracts to more senior academic roles and senior management - similar to, but far deeper than, the trend observed in relation to women in the field (see Fig. 8).
+Despite the greater level of diversity in Business and Management studies as a whole, our analysis also found a significant decrease in the numbers of staff from ethnic minority groups when looking at more junior level contracts versus more senior academic roles and senior management - similar to, but far deeper than, the trend observed in relation to women in the field (see Fig. 8).

-Junior Administrative Staff Assistant Professional Staff Research / Teaching Assistant Lecturer / Research / Teaching Fellow Senior Lecturer / Research Fellow Principal Lecturer / Research Fellow or Reader Function Head Professor Head of Schools/Senior Function Head Senior Management 0% 10% 40% 60% 70% 80% 90% 100% 20% 30% 50% ■ White ■ Black ■ Asian ■ Mixed ■ Other
+Junior Administrative Staff

+Assistant Professional Staff

+Research / Teaching Assistant

+Lecturer / Research / Teaching Fellow

+Senior Lecturer / Research Fellow or Reader

+Function Head

+Professor Head of Schook/Senior Function Head

+Senior Management

-Figure 8. - Regular FTE Academic Staff in Business and Management Studies by Contract Level - 2018/19
+Figure 8. - Regular FTE Academic Staff in Business and Management Studies by Contract Level and Ethnicity - 2018/19